SmoothGNN: Smoothing-aware GNN for Unsupervised Node Anomaly Detection: Related Work

-{\bf Self-supervised Models}.
-Aside from the reconstruction models, self-supervised models, particularly contrastive learning frameworks, are also popular choices in unsupervised NAD.
-For instance, NLGAD \citep{duan23nlgad} constructs multi-scale contrastive learning networks to estimate the normality for nodes.
+\header {\bf Self-supervised Models}.
+Aside from the reconstruction models, self-supervised models, such as contrastive learning frameworks, employ auxiliary tasks to guide unsupervised NAD.
+For example, NLGAD \citep{duan23nlgad} constructs multi-scale contrastive learning networks to estimate the normality for nodes.
 Similarly, GRADATE \citep{duan23gradate} presents a multi-scale contrastive learning framework with subgraph-subgraph contrast to capture the local properties of nodes.
 Other examples include PREM \citep{pan23prem} and ARISE \citep{duan23arise}, which employ node-subgraph contrast and node-node contrast to learn node representations, reflecting both local and global views of the graph.
-A recent study, TAM \citep{qiao23tam}, leverages data augmentation to generate multi-view graphs, enabling the examination of the consistency of the local feature information within node neighborhoods.
+A recent study, TAM \citep{qiao23tam}, leverages data augmentation to generate multi-view graphs, enabling the examination of the consistency of the local information within node neighborhoods.
 Based on the observation of local node affinity, TAM introduces a local affinity score to measure the probability of a node being anomalous, highlighting the importance of designing new measures for NAD.
-In contrast, SmoothGNN introduces the SMeasure to detect anomalous nodes, which utilizes a more flexible way to capture the anomalous properties of the nodes.
-Moreover, the SMeasure requires fewer computational resources, enabling SmoothGNN to be applied to large-scale datasets.
+In contrast, SmoothGNN introduces the SMeasure to calculate anomalous scores, which utilizes a more flexible way to capture the anomalous properties of the nodes and requires fewer computational resources, enabling SmoothGNN to be applied to large-scale datasets.